Coronation of the Byzantine emperor: Introduction of the unction

 The substance used in the unction was also debated: in the 1220s, the Archbishop of Ohrid, Demetrios Chomatenos, who crowned Theodore Komnenos Doukas, was also engaged in a dispute with the Patriarch of Constantinople (in exile at the Nicaean court) over whether the emperor was to be anointed with oil (elaion)—according to Chomatenos, this was the traditional way—or chrism (myron) such as used during baptism, and used in the coronation of Theodore I Laskaris.
 The use of chrism was definitely adopted by the end of the 13th century.
 Unlike Western practice, where the body was anointed with chrism and the head with oil, the Byzantine unction of the emperor consisted simply of the patriarch tracing the sign of the cross on the emperor's head.
 According to the Byzantine authors, this signified the emperor's status as the "anointed of Christ" and head of all Christendom.
 The act sanctified the emperor, highlighted by the repeated exclamation 'holy!' (hagios!) by the patriarch and the people during the coronation ceremony.

 Representation of coronations in art

 Imperial coronations are often found in Byzantine art, across a wide range of objects, from paintings and manuscript miniatures to ivory carvings and coins.
-In most cases, and especially in coins and ivory plaques meant to commemorate the coronation (and possibly handed out as gifts), the emperor or imperial couple, are shown being crowned by Christ, the Theotokos, or an archangel.
+In most cases, and especially in coins and ivory plaques meant to commemorate the coronation (and possibly handed out as gifts by the emperor), the emperor or imperial couple are shown being crowned by Christ, the Theotokos, or an archangel.
 This is meant to symbolize the special connection between the emperor and God, and the notion of the emperor being chosen by God.
 In contrast, the coronation scenes in the illuminated manuscript of the Madrid Skylitzes are meant to illustrate the narrative, and show the event in a historical setting, with the Patriarch of Constantinople performing the coronation.

 Influence

+In the Empire of Trebizond (1204–1461), one of the Byzantine successor states established after the Fourth Crusade, which also claimed the Byzantine imperial inheritance, a largely similar ceremony was used, although not many details are known.
+The raising on a shield is not mentioned, nor is the unction, although if the latter was part of 12th-century ceremonies, it is possible it was included.
+The other differences arose from the use of the churches of Panagia Chrysokephalos and Saint Eugenios rather than the Hagia Sophia in Trebizond, and the city's different geography, which precluded the kind of procession and ceremonial from palace to church as carried out in Constantinople.